 - Strut Extensions are for vehicles that have a coilover strut in the front suspension, these leveling kits apply a spacer on top of a factory strut, and this will not require any other modification to your factory parts.

 - Coil Spacers these kits are similar to strut extensions; only the spacer is added to the top of factory spring buckets, they also provide unbeatable ride quality, comfort and excellent articulation on the open trails.

 WHAT ARE THEY USED FOR?

-If you’re looking to jack your vehicle up to Jesus than a suspension lift is your ticket.
+If you’re looking to jack your vehicle to Jesus than a suspension lift is your ticket.
 Suspension lifts can go as high as your pockets are deep.
-These lifts also make your vehicle’s suspension more articulate and give that added ground clearance all of our outdoor enthusiasts out there love.
+These lifts also make your vehicle’s suspension more articulate and give that added ground clearance all of our outdoor enthusiasts out their love.

 Leveling kits are more commonly used for trucks that tow and haul.
 Most trucks come from the factory with a ‘raked’ stance, this just means that the rear of the truck sits slightly higher than the front, which helps prevent bottoming out in the rear with heavy loads.
-These kits can also help with a heavy winch or plow in the front of your vehicle; they won’t affect payload capacity and most will not void your factory warranty.
+These kits can also help with a heavy winch or plow in the front of your vehicle; they won’t affect payload capacity and will not void your warranty.